luispedro/strobefilter/README.md

 # Prefilter for mapping

 **Problem:** Mapping metagenomes to large databases, such as the [GMGCv1](https://gmgc.embl.de), takes too much memory.
-Partioning the dataset is a common solution, but it has drawbacks.
+Partitioning the dataset is a common solution (and [supported by NGLess](https://ngless.embl.de/Mapping.html#low-memory-mode), but it has drawbacks (it's slow).

-This repository explores prefiltering the database by removing sequences that are extremely unlikely to be matches.
+This repository explores the possibility of prefiltering the database by removing sequences that are extremely unlikely to be matches.

 ## Approach